A Dynamic, Self-balancing k-d Tree: Introduction

 \subsection{Benchmark Results}

-Figure \ref{fig:execution_times} plots execution times (in seconds) for insertion into, deletion from, and search of a dynamic \emph{k}-d tree, plotted versus $n \log_2 \left( n \right)$ where n represents the number of tuples in the tree.
-Execution times for random and sorted (worst-case) tuples are included.
-Also included are execution times for construction of a static \emph{k}-d tree.
+Figure \ref{fig:execution_times} plots execution times (in seconds) for single-threaded insertion into, deletion from, and search of a dynamic \emph{k}-d tree, plotted versus $n \log_2 \left( n \right)$ where $n$ represents the number of tuples in the tree.
+Execution times are included for random and sorted (worst-case) tuples, as well as for single-threaded construction of a static \emph{k}-d tree.

-In Figure \ref{fig:execution_times}, the execution-time plots for insertion of random tuples into, deletion of random tuples from, and search of random tuples in a dynamic \emph{k}-d tree, as well as for creation of a static \emph{k}-d tree from random tuples, are linearly proportional to $n \log_2 \left( n \right)$.
-The execution time for insertion of random tuples is roughly 1.5 times longer than the execution time for creating a static \emph{k}-d tree en masse from random tuples.
-This disparity represents the difference between rebalancing piecemeal for a dynamic tree, versus balancing once en masse for a static tree.
+In Figure \ref{fig:execution_times}, the execution-time plots for insertion, deletion, and search of random and sorted tuples in a dynamic \emph{k}-d tree, and for creation of a static \emph{k}-d tree from random tuples, exhibit $O \left[ n \log \left( n \right) \right]$ computational complexity amortized over $n$ tuples, as expected for a balanced binary tree.
+The execution time for insertion of random tuples is about 1.5 times longer than the execution time for creating a static \emph{k}-d tree en masse from random tuples.
+This disparity represents the difference between rebalancing piecemeal for a dynamic tree, versus balancing en masse for a static tree.

-Also, in Figure \ref{fig:execution_times}, the execution time for insertion of random tuples exceeds the execution time for insertion of sorted tuples.
+Figure \ref{fig:execution_times} reveals that the execution time for insertion of random tuples exceeds the execution time for insertion of sorted tuples.
 This difference in execution times is likely due to cache memory effects.
 For insertion of sorted 3-dimensional $\left(x,y,z\right)$ tuples, two consecutive tuples descend the nascent tree via a similar path.
-Hence, the nodes that the first tuple causes to be loaded into cache during its descent of the tree are likely to remain resident in cache and are likely to be accessed by the second tuple during its descent of the tree.
+Hence, the nodes that the first tuple causes to be loaded into cache during its descent of the tree likely remain resident in cache and are likely accessed by the second tuple during its descent of the tree.
 In contrast, for insertion of random tuples, it is unlikely that two consecutive tuples descend the tree via a similar path.
 Hence, the nodes loaded into cache during the first tuple's descent of the tree are unlikely to be accessed by the second tuple.
 A similar disparity in execution times between sorted and random keys has been observed for the AVL and red-black trees \cite{Brown2025}.